pphillips1002/Salary-Prediction-Project/README.md

 Using data from Glassdoor, this model is intended to predict/estimate CS salaries based on ancillary features.

-Search keywords used to collect data: 'data scientist', ...
+Search keywords used to collect data: 'data scientist', 'software developer', 'computer scientist', 'software engineer', 'mobile developer'

 credit: